Museum & Art Gallery of the Northern Territory

 Darwin Ski Club

-Leave Mitchell St behind and head for a sublime sunset at this laid-back (and refreshingly run-down) water-ski club on Vestey's Beach....
+Leave Mitchell St behind and head for a sublime sunset at this laid-back water-ski club on Vestey's Beach.
+The view through the palm...

-Appended to the museum and gallery, this café makes for a good stop while you're in the 'hood.
-Maybe share a trio of dips, commenting on...
+Appended to the museum and gallery, this cafe makes for a good stop while you're in the 'hood.
+The outdoor eating area is breezy and...

 Conacher St · interesting places nearby